Mutual Funds Basics

 Mutual funds are one of the oldest and most widely used ways to invest.
 Instead of picking individual stocks or bonds on your own, you buy units of a fund that holds many different investments.
 A professional manager (or a rules-based process) decides what the fund owns, and you share in the gains and losses.

-This page explains how mutual funds work in plain language: what you are actually buying, the main types of funds, how fees are charged, and how to think about mutual funds inside a broader investing plan.
+This page explains how mutual funds work in plain language: what you are actually buying, the main types of funds, how fees are charged, how mutual funds compare to ETFs, and how to think about mutual funds inside a broader investing plan.

 What you own when you buy a mutual fund